-5.7 Alternative Archeological Mitigation
+6.7 Alternative Archeological Mitigation

-Alternative archeological mitigation efforts that contemplate non-traditional excavation and/or data recovery methods may be appropriate considering the circumstances.
-Numerous treatment methods may be selected including, but not limited to, off-site archeology, non-invasive archeology in the vicinity, and other appropriate strategies.
+Alternative archeological mitigation efforts that contemplate non-traditional excavation and or data recovery methods may be appropriate considering the circumstances.
+Numerous treatment methods may be selected including, but not limited to, off-site archeology, non-invasive archeology in the vicinity, and other appropriate strategies may also be considered.
 Factors that may influence such decisions include the Project's constraints (in terms of construction corridor width and depth), weather and soil conditions, hazardous work environments, other health and safety concerns, and Project schedule.

-6 Communication
+7 Communication